ArinMehta/OpenTelemetry-vs-SNMP/README.md

 2. Grafana dashboards showing real-time data from both tools
 3. Performance comparison analysis
 4. Insights into combining SNMP and OpenTelemetry for comprehensive monitoring

-## License

-MIT License - Academic Project

-## Contact

-For questions or issues, contact the team members at their IIT Gandhinagar email addresses.